JerBouma/FinanceDatabase/README.md

 | ASRNL.AS | ASR Nederland N.V. | EUR        | Financials | Insurance        | Insurance  | AMS        | Euronext Amsterdam | Netherlands |     nan | Utrecht   | 3584 BA   | http://www.asrnl.com    | Mid Cap      | NL0011872643 |     nan | BBG00CWZ0HG5 | BBG00CWZ0HF6     | BBG00CWZ0HK0      |
 | NN.AS    | NN Group N.V.      | EUR        | Financials | Insurance        | Insurance  | AMS        | Euronext Amsterdam | Netherlands |     nan | The Hague | 2595 AS   | http://www.nn-group.com | Large Cap    | nan          |     nan | nan          | nan              | nan               |

-Given that the Netherlands is a relatively small country, it is not uncommon for the list to become small quick.
+Given that the Netherlands is a relatively small country, it is not uncommon for the list to become small quickly.
 For example, the same selection for the United States is already much larger, also utilizing the `only_primary_listing` parameter.

 ```python
 equities.select(